jieunkim1211/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: PhD Candidate
+role: Postdoctoral Fellow

 # Organizations/Affiliations
 organizations:
-- name: University of California, Berkeley
+- name: Center for the Study of Contemporary China, University of Pennsylvania
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Candidate in the Department of Political Science at the University of California, Berkeley.
+bio: I am a Postdoctoral Fellow at the Center for the Study of Contemporary China at University of Pennsylvania.

 interests:
 - Chinese Bureaucracy